notdana/unitree_z1/README.md

 ### You're all set!

 Once the environment variable is set correctly, Python will be able to find the `libZ1_SDK_x86_64.so` file and load the `unitree_arm_interface` module successfully.

-If you need help with the next steps or want to add this fix to a setup script, just let me know!